-Virginia creeper, although sometimes mistaken for ivy, has many advantages when it comes to covering walls, pergolas or lattices.
+Virginia creeper, although sometimes mistaken for ivy, has many advantages when it comes to covering walls and pergolas.

 Vivid Virginia creeper facts

 Type – vine

 Height – 32 to 65 feet (10 to 20 meters)

 Flowering – June-July (very light)

 Care is very easy and the decorative impact is remarkable.

 Planting Virginia creeper